Title: The Meaning of Democracy

 Location: Wellesley, MA

-Context: Coolidge ponders the meaning, impact and purpose of democracy
+Context: Coolidge ponders for the people the meaning, impact and purpose of democracy

 It is the common experience of mankind, at first thought, to find their lot disappointing.
 America has just gone through such an experience in an exaggerated form.
 Almost in a day nearly the whole population’ found themselves raised from a condition that they had often regarded as poor and mean to a position of comparative affluence.
 There was a seller’s market.
 Whatever could be sold brought a fabulous price.
 The cost of all kinds of commodities and the value of real estate became very high.
 The compensation for personal service, which is commonly designated as wages, was increased to a point far above what it had ever been before in all history.
 Incomes which had before been scarcely a hope or a dream to the people at large had suddenly become a reality.